 Geneen says it’s also about more than just food – the way we treat love and money too is all a reflection of our deepest held beliefs about ourselves.
 And the amount of joy, abundance, and pain we have (or think we’re allowed to have) in our lives.
 She explains how on the show.

-Click play above to hear me and Geneen debate whether “body shaming” really does exist on the show.
+Hear Geneen and I debate whether “body shaming” really does exist on the show.

 On this episode of Glambition Radio, Geneen and I also discuss background noise, boycotting beauty magazines, and setting goals while detaching from the results.